Nonprofit Donations: 7 Tips to Drive Traffic to Your Forms

 Collect email addresses wherever you can.
 You might ask them to subscribe for news and updates.
 You might collect emails through a giveaway or live event.
 These little strings of text are extremely valuable for driving traffic to your site.

 Your email subscribers have already indicated that they’re interested in your organization’s work.
 They want to receive your email content, so don’t be shy about it.
 Send weekly emails that highlight the work you’re doing and the results you achieve.

-You don’t have to end every email with a “donate now” button, though that’s an appropriate call to action for many of them.
-Send email readers to your blog posts, social media pages, or even other websites where you’re mentioned (like news articles).
+You don’t have to end every email with a “Donate Now” button, though that’s an appropriate call-to-action for many of them.
+Send email readers to your blog posts, social media pages, or even other websites where your organization is mentioned, like news articles.
 Instead of using every opportunity to squeeze money out of your subscribers, play the long game.
 Make them part of your community so they donate regularly over time.

 7. Use Paid Ads

-With paid ads, you can rocket your website to the top of a Google search result or force your site in front of social media users.
+With paid ads, you can rocket your donation site to the top of a Google search result or force your site in front of social media users.
 If you’re willing to pay, you won’t need to achieve these choice positions organically.
-You can buy traffic through search (like Google AdWords), display (banner ads on other websites), and social (Facebook, Twitter, LinkedIn, etc.).
+You can buy traffic through search, like Google AdWords, display banner ads on other sites, and social media platforms, such as Facebook, X, and LinkedIn,

 Keep in mind, however, buying paid ads can be tricky, especially at first.
 If you aren’t familiar with the optimization process, you’ll have to spend some time and money figuring it out.
 Trial and error is unavoidable.

 Many organizations opt to outsource their ad campaigns to experts.
 This costs a little more, but an ad specialist can make your campaigns profitable pretty quickly.

 If you haven’t already, look into Google Ad Grants.
 Eligible nonprofits can receive up to $10,000/month in free advertising through Google’s platform.